tedbauer/hobbes/README.md

 ## Usage

 Tigger requires [Bison and Flex][bflex].
-Try generating an AST from a simple program:
+I recommend installing them with [Homebrew][brew].
+Once you've done that, you can try generating an AST from a simple program:

 	$ cd src
 	$ make show_ast